ZhenyaoMa/ZhenyaoMa.github.io/content/bio.md

   - *Behavioral and experimental economics*
 - How complex social systems operate?
   - *Microeconomic theory and complex systems*
+- How can machines generate human behavior?
   - *Machine learning* grounded in behavioral and social science